 Perhaps instinctually he knew someone needed his help.
 That someone was the German Shepherd, who he spotted running through the woods.
 He could tell that the dog was suffering from health issues and starving.
 When he first attempted to call the dog to him, the dog didn’t respond.

 But, luckily for everyone involved, truckers came by from Buck Thomas trucking company and stopped to help.
 The crew were transporting logs along the same road.
 One of the truck drivers gave up his sandwich, saved for lunch, to try to lure the dog over to the Deputy’s truck.

 And… miraculously, it worked!
-The starving dog was tempted by the sandwich and finally approached the men and the vehicle.
+The starving dog, tempted by the sandwich, and finally approached the men and the vehicle.
 Luckily for the dog, and thanks to her owners who had her microchipped, Doersch was able to find her home.

-The owners, living in Monroe, claimed that the dog ran away back in September.
+The owners, living in Monroe, not far from Marysville, claimed that the dog ran away back in September.
 They had hoped the microchip would aid in finding her at some point in the future… and luckily, it worked!

 After bringing her to Pilchuck Animal Hospital in Snohomish, Doersch contacted the family.
-With the help of shelter crews, they expect that the dog should make a full recovery and can be reunited with her family.
+With the help of shelter crews, they expect that the dog should make a full recovery and will return to her family.

-This is why most pet owners are encouraged to use these microchips, which help locate lost animals throughout the country.
+This is why most pet owners should use microchips, which help locate lost animals throughout the country.
 What do you think of this lucky dog’s rescue?